 If a Character has a Focus that matches the Skill they are using, they may use the Eye of Horus results as successes.
 A PC may pick a Focus in each of their Skills at Rank 3.
 However, combat skills do not have Focuses.

 Particularly powerful symbol combinations can call the attention of the Norn to change a Character's fate.
+More Skilled actions are more likely to call their attention.
 If the Character rolls one of these combinations, something special will happen, whether or not the PC succeeds in their Check.
 It is up to the GM to determine the exact result, but they are generally minor ways to change the current situation of the Players.

 3 Eyes of Horus - Good Fortune